-- A single School District may participate in any combination of the three options, but no participating School District can exceed a total amount of 3MWs DC from the combination of options. - The capacity limitation per School District shall be based on the lessor of the solar capacity necessary to not exceed 110% of the aggregate annual usage of the School District's meters served by the IOU or 3MWDC. - The total capacity (MWDC) associated with the combination of all three options of all participating School Districts shall be combined with the total capacity associated with net metering, or any similar or related Commission approved program, in determining that distribution level solar capacity equals or exceeds 3% of the IOU's retail peak load.
-Once the IOU's retail peak load equals or exceeds 3%, then the IOU would discontinue offering any of the three options.
+- A single School District may participate in any combination of the three options, but no participating School District can exceed a total amount of 3MWs AC from the combination of options. - The capacity limitation per School District shall be based on the lessor of the solar capacity necessary to not exceed 110% of the aggregate annual usage of the School District's meters served by the IOU or 3MWAC. - The total capacity (MWAC) associated with the combination of all three options of all participating School Districts shall be combined with the total capacity associated with net generation, or any similar or related Commission approved program, in determining that distribution level solar capacity equals or exceeds 4% of the IOU's retail peak load.
+IOUs may seek Commission approval to refuse additional net generation requests if and when the total Net Generation alternating current capacity in kW, as reported through these requirements, exceeds at any time 4 percent of the EU's total system peak demand expressed in kW recorded during the prior calendar year.